howtoapple/jakeob.codes/README.md

-# Hello!
+# jakeob.codes
-This is a demo page.
+***

+jakeob.codes is a webpage for just random stuff I want to add to it.